Most teams write a CLAUDE.md that lists their lint rules and a one-line project description. That is a config file. It misses the actual mechanism.

 | MCP Servers | External connectivity — live data | Real-time data from tools and databases | ~55K tokens for 5 servers + 58 tools | GitHub PRs, Jira tickets, Slack messages |

-The most common mistake is stuffing everything into CLAUDE.md.
-A 500-line CLAUDE.md dilutes signal with noise.
-A practical guideline is 50-100 lines in the root file, using @imports to pull in detailed sections only when relevant — calibrate based on what your team actually uses.
-Sub-directory CLAUDE.md files let each team maintain their own context without bloating the global file.
+The most common failure is stuffing every fact into CLAUDE.md.
+A 500-line file dilutes signal with noise — the section the model actually needs gets buried.
+Working ceiling: roughly 50-100 lines in the root file, with @imports pulling in detailed sections only when relevant.
+Calibrate against what your team actually consults.
+Sub-directory CLAUDE.md files let each team carry their own context without bloating the global surface.

-Skills sit in the sweet spot for recurring procedures.
-Your deployment checklist, incident response playbook, or RFC template — these are procedural, not declarative.
-As Skills, they cost approximately nothing until invoked (based on documentation of how Skills load[5]), then load their full instructions just-in-time.
+Skills sit in the right layer for recurring procedures.
+Deployment checklist, incident response playbook, RFC template — procedural, not declarative.
+As Skills they cost effectively nothing until invoked, then load full instructions just-in-time.[5]

-MCP handles the live data problem.
-Your CLAUDE.md can say "we use Linear for project tracking," but it can't show Claude your current sprint board.
-An MCP server[7] for Linear bridges that gap, giving Claude real-time access without you pasting ticket details into every conversation.
+MCP closes the live-data gap.
+CLAUDE.md can say 'we use Linear for project tracking' but it cannot show the current sprint board.
+An MCP server[7] for Linear bridges that — real-time access without pasting ticket details into every conversation.

-The concept is straightforward.
-Once a week, you run /update-context.
-The skill prompts Claude to review recent changes across your codebase, decision log, and team communications, then proposes specific amendments to your CLAUDE.md files.
-You review the suggestions, approve or modify them, and the organizational OS stays current.
+The /update-context skill closes this loop.
+Once a week, you run it.
+The skill prompts Claude to scan recent changes across the codebase, the decision log, and team communications, then proposes specific amendments to your CLAUDE.md files.
+You review, approve or modify, and the org context stays current.
+Maintenance becomes a structured conversation instead of a chore that nobody owns.

 Create the skill file in your commands directory